sampsyo/uwadvising/advising.md

 ## The First Year

-In your first year or so at UW, you should find a research topic to get started on.
+In your first year or so at UW you should find a research topic to get started on.
 Part of finding a research topic is finding a research advisor to do the work with.
 When you come into the department, you'll have a *temporary advisor* who should help you through this process.
 Most people start doing research with their temporary advisor, who will eventually become their "real" advisor.
 But that's not true for everyone---sometimes, you need to find a new topic, a new advising relationship, or both.
 Here's some advice for looking for a good topic/advising match.

 ### Don't Panic